 - refusing to leave you alone, even after you ask.

-If you don’t respond the way the stalker wants you to, the situation may get worse.
-Your spouse or ex may try to force you to stop the divorce proceeding, or reconcile by intimidating or threatening you.
+If you do not respond the way the stalker wants you to, the situation may get worse.
+Your spouse or ex may try to force you to stop the divorce proceedings, or to reconcile the relationship through intimidation or threats.
 When thwarted, some stalkers become violent.
-For this reason, it’s very important that you don’t downplay your fears.
+For this reason, it is very important that you do not downplay your fears.
 Take action to protect yourself and your children.

 Here are some steps to take to protect yourself:

 - If you and your spouse or ex have children, make it clear that your only contact with each other should be to communicate about them and their welfare.
-Use email or text messaging to discuss child matters.
+Use email or text messaging to discuss child matters to ensure a paper trail and keep things impersonal.
 Meet in a public place in order to facilitate visitations.

 - Keep written records of all correspondence with this person, along with the purpose and outcomes of your conversations.
 It is also wise to keep a journal of key events, pertinent dates, and names and phone numbers of witnesses to any unusual incidents.
 Consider making copies of these records and giving them to family and friends for safekeeping.

-- Once you’ve made your wishes clear, do not reply to any follow-up efforts to contact you.
-The harasser is not entitled to an explanation.
+- Once you have made your wishes clear, do not reply to any follow-up efforts to contact you.
+The harasser is not entitled to an explanation or an apology.
 You are not obligated to respond to any inquiry.
-Don’t be baited into arguments, and do not try to appease this person.
+Do not be baited into arguments, and do not try to appease this person.

-- It may feel embarrassing, but tell family and friends not to give your spouse or ex your contact information or whereabouts, no matter how innocent it may seem.
+- Tell trusted family and friends about the situation.
+Ask them not to give your spouse or ex your contact information or whereabouts, no matter how innocent it may seem.
+Prepare a safety plan with them for added security.

-- Try to avoid encountering this person, especially when alone.
+- Avoid encountering this person whenever possible, especially when alone.
 Carry your cell phone with you and program emergency numbers into your contact list.

 - It is generally a good idea to stay off social media while going through a divorce and for some time after, depending on your situation.
-You may want to just delete these accounts for a while.
-It is also good practice to open a new email account on Gmail or another similar platform and to also open a post office box if you believe your mail could be stolen or read.
+You may want to simply delete or deactivate these accounts for a while.
+It is also good practice to open a new email account and to open a post office box if you believe your mail could be stolen or read.
 Change passwords on key accounts often.
-If possible, purchase a new computer or tablet in order to communicate with your attorney, family and friends during this process.
+If possible, purchase a new computer, phone, or tablet in order to communicate with your attorney, family, and friends during this process.

 - Contact a domestic violence agency or a therapist to help you and your family during this time.